Written by: Frank Iacono

 TCS: What’s the most unusual place that you’ve played or made a recording?
 And, how did the qualities of that place affect the show/recording?

-TCS: Is there a particular venue that you’ve always wanted to play either as a member of Bleeding Knees or as a solo performer?
+TCS: Is there a particular venue that you’ve always wanted to play?
 And, what other entertainer or entertainers would you most like to have play alongside you on that stage?

 TCS: Name a band or musician, past or present, who you flat-out LOVE and think more people should be listening to.
 What’s one of your all-time favorite recordings by this band/musician?

-TCS: What does the short and long-term outlook look like for Karen Mansfield?
+TCS: What does the short and long-term outlook look like for Beyond Today?